-AF: Frequency of the non-reference allele in the test F2 sample.
+AF: Frequency of the non-reference allele in the problem F2 sample.

 Distance to peak (DTP): Distance between the polymorphism and the selected genomic position determined by Easymap.
-Polymorphisms to the left and right sides of the selected position have negative and positive distances, respectively.
+Polymorphisms at the left side and the right side of the selected position have negative and positive distances respectively.